juhoinkinen/Annif-wiki/Commands.md

 These are the command line commands of Annif, with REST API equivalents when applicable.

-Most of These methods take a `projectid` parameter.
+Most of these methods take a `projectid` parameter.
 Projects are identified by alphanumeric strings (`A-Za-z0-9_-`).

 ## Project administration